Small and Medium-Sized Enterprises and SME Exchanges

 - Why do SMEs list, and where?

-- Does listing help SMEs access nance?
+- Does listing help an SME access finance?
 If so, how?

 - Would listed firms list again?